Pattern Hopf algebras: Introduction

 \section{Introduction}

 The notion of substructure is important in mathematics, and particularly in combinatorics.
 In graph theory, minors and induced subgraphs are the main examples of studied substructures.
-Substructures of other objects also got some attention: set partitions, trees, paths and, to a bigger extent, permutations, where the study of patterns leads to the concept of permutation class.
+Substructures of other objects have been studied: set partitions, trees, paths and, to a larger extent, permutations, where the study of patterns leads to the concept of permutation classes.

 A priori unrelated, it has been shown that Hopf algebras are a natural tool in algebraic combinatorics to study discrete objects, like graphs, set compositions and permutations.
 For instance, the celebrated Hopf algebra on permutations named after Malvenuto and Reutenauer sheds some light on the structure of shuffles in permutations.
 Other examples of Hopf algebras in combinatorics that are relevant to this work are the Hopf algebra on symmetric functions (described for instance in \cite{stanley86}), and the permutation pattern Hopf algebra introduced by Vargas in \cite{vargas14}.